ShanmugavelS26/Phonepe-Pulse-Data-Visualization/README.md

 Step 1

+# GitHub cloning repository

-# GitHub cloning repository by Git Bash
+GitHub cloning repository by Git Bash

 open the repository in GitHub which you need to clone it click on code dropdown and select https